Subdivision- Selling the new lot.

 How Long Does It Take?

-On average, the full process takes:
+On average, the full process may take:

 Stage Time Estimate